vrayas/jd-container-opt/README.md

         -> If you answer 'no' -- You need to enter the component id, length, width and high.

 Attached sample out puts of both packing_report1.html and packing_report2.html.

-Branch WebAPP under this will launch browser version of the same application using Streamlit  [click here](s2syc97cbhpmmv4yxbxb7o.streamlit.app)